sgorgun/hello-world6/README.md

 ![Test Explorer](images/test-test-explorer.png)

-All tests in the test list are have blue icon with white exclamation mark.
-That tell us the unit tests were not run.
+All tests in the test list have blue icon with a white exclamation mark.
+It means that the unit tests were not run.

 ![Test Explorer](images/test-explorer-white.png)

-8. Right click on "HelloWorld.Tests" list item and click on "Run" menu item.
+8. Right click on the "HelloWorld.Tests" list item and click on the "Run" menu item.
     * Or use the default shortcut - _Ctrl+R, T_.

 ![Run Tests](images/run-tests.png)

-All list items should be marked "green".
+All list items should be marked "GREEN".

 ![Test Explorer](images/test-explorer-green.png)

-9. Unfold the list in Test Explorer (if necessary), right click on "ReturnHelloWorld" unit test, and click on "Run" menu item.
-The selected list item should stay "green".
+9. Unfold the list in the Test Explorer (if necessary), right click on the "ReturnHelloWorld" unit test, and click on the "Run" menu item.
+The selected list item should remain "GREEN".
     * Or use the default shortcut - _Ctrl+R, T_.

 ![Run Test](images/run-test.png)